Aine Davis: Deportation to the United Kingdom and further terrorism charges

 On 10 August 2022, Davis was deported from Turkey to the United Kingdom.
 Upon arrival at Luton Airport, he was arrested by the Metropolitan Police Counter Terrorism Command and taken into custody under various sections of the Terrorism Act 2000.
 On 11 August 2022, he was charged under sections 15, 17 and 57 of the Terrorism Act 2000 and remanded into custody.

 On 10 March 2023, Davis appeared at the Old Bailey for his plea hearing on charges of possessing a firearm "for a purpose connected with the commission, preparation or instigation of acts of terrorism" and two charges of funding terrorism.
 Entering a plea of "not guilty", he was remanded into custody by Judge Mark Lucraft KC pending a further hearing on 18 April 2023.

-On 16 October, Davis appeared in court again, where he pleaded guilty to all three charges.
-His sentencing was scheduled for 13 November.
-On 13 November he was sentenced to 8 years in prison, consisting of 6 years for the firearms charge and 2 years for the fundraising charges.
+On 16 October 2023, Davis appeared in court again, where he pleaded guilty to all three charges.
+On 13 November 2023, Davis was sentenced to 8 years in prison, consisting of 6 years for the firearms charge and 2 years for the fundraising charges.
 He was further sentenced to 2 years on licence once his prison term is up.